toomasv/adventofcode/README.md

 # adventofcode
-Solutions and discussions of solutions
+Solutions and discussions of solutions in Red